 How to Spot Frame Damage Before You Buy a Used Car

 Buying a used car with hidden frame damage is expensive and dangerous.
-We’re talking about a mistake that can cost you tens of thousands of dollars and put your family at risk every time you drive.
 Frame damage wrecks your vehicle’s structural integrity, messes with safety systems, and tanks the resale value.
-If you know […]
+If you know what to look for before you buy, you can avoid a financial nightmare.
+Frame damage happens when a vehicle’s structural foundation — whether it’s […]

 Does Lemon Law Cover Safety Defects Without a Recall?